The School of Law welcomes visiting scholars under two schemes. Please see further details below.

 - Office space: desk space is available in the School of Law.

 - Computing: facilities are available in the School of Law and through open clusters across the University campus.

-- Library: Leeds University Library is one of the UK's largest university libraries with a stock of over 2.3 million volumes.
+- Library: Leeds University Library is one of the major academic research libraries of the UK, with a stock of over 2.8 million and 500,000 online books, and more than 37,000 print and online journals.
 You can find the main collections in relation to the School of Law in the Brotherton Library, which also houses Governmental Papers, a "European Documentation Centre" and the Law Library.